zsiki/GeoEasy/README.md

 # GeoEasy
 surveying calculation, network adjustment, digital terrain models, regression calculation

-Volunteers are wellcome!
+Volunteers are welcome!
 Send us bug reports, feature requests through the issue tracker.
-Clone the repository, change the code and send us back a pull request to include your enchacement in the core system.
+Clone the repository, change the code and send us back a pull request to include your enhancement in the core system.

 ## History